 We’ve taken the liberty of answering some questions we frequently receive.
-If you have a question that we haven’t answered, please feel free to chat with us below, or send a message here, or call us at 718-801-8999.
+If you have a question that we haven’t answered, please feel free to chat with us below,send a message here, or call us at 718-801-8999.
 We would love to hear from you!

 How much or little experience a student has is less important than their sincere desire to become the best actors they can be.

 We are an alternative to other 3-4 year conservatory training and MFA programs.
 It takes, at least, two years to learn the craft of acting, and another 10-20 years to master the craft.
 Consider our studio training as an investment in your talent for the rest of your life as an actor.
 The time goes by very quickly.

 “Meisner Training” is very popular these days.
 Very few teachers are masters at it, and many misteach it.
 Terry spent over 30 years training and teaching with William Esper, one of the most respected protegés of Sanford Meisner at the renowned Neighborhood Playhouse.
 Terry is one of only a very few active teachers who can claim to be part of a direct lineage of Sandy Meisner and his brilliant approach to actor training.

 Terry Knickerbocker Studio is devoted to building a tribe of committed artists.
 We are selective about our admissions process.
 Many Studios follow the mantra, “If you have a heartbeat and a credit card, you can study here” – Terry Knickerbocker Studio does not.
 We would rather have one class of 8 dedicated artists, than five classes filled with non-committed students.